therealbstern/Logfile-Access/README.md

 * `response_code`: Sets or gets the numeric response code.
 * `content_length`: Sets or gets the content length in bytes.
 * `http_referer`: Sets or gets the HTTP referrer, or `undef`.
-Note that the function is named "referer" with a total of 3 Rs, to match the misspelling of the HTTP header.
+Note that the function spells "referer" with a total of 3 Rs, to match the misspelling of the HTTP header.
 * `http_user_agent`: Sets or gets the HTTP User Agent string.
 Returns `undef` if the UA wasn't provided.